-- A local mount point where the operating system media is already mounted (for example, /mnt) - The name of the RIS server (appended with a colon) that is serving the current version of the operating system (for example, server1:)
+- The optional -nogui flag runs the text-based interface if your system has graphics capability. - The required location argument specifies the source of the software.
+The location can be: - A local disk or CD-ROM drive that contains the Version 5.1A distribution media (for example, /dev/disk/cdrom0c) - A local mount point where the operating system media is already mounted (for example, /mnt) - The name of the RIS server (appended with a colon) that is serving Version 5.1A of the operating system (for example, server1:)

 The following sample commands can be used to start an Update Installation.
 Use the command that best suits your situation.
-The device naming convention from Version 4.0G are used in all examples.

-- To start an unattended Update Installation from CD-ROM device rz8: - # /sbin/installupdate -u /dev/rz8c - To start the Update Installation from a CD-ROM device that is already mounted on the /cdrom mount point: - # /sbin/installupdate /cdrom - To start the Update Installation from CD-ROM using the text-based rather than the graphical interface: - # /sbin/installupdate -nogui /dev/rz8c - To start the Update Installation from a RIS server named server1: - # /sbin/installupdate server1:
+- To start an unattended Update Installation from CD-ROM device cdrom0c: - # /sbin/installupdate -u /dev/disk/cdrom0c - To start the Update Installation from a CD-ROM device that is already mounted on the /cdrom mount point: - # /sbin/installupdate /cdrom - To start the Update Installation from CD-ROM using the text-based rather than the graphical interface: - # /sbin/installupdate -nogui /dev/disk/cdrom0c - To start the Update Installation from a RIS server named server1:

+/sbin/installupdate server1: